skandar9/aim/README.md

 2. Set Recipient Email: In the `.env` file, I replaced the placeholder value for `MAIL_TO` with the actual email address where I wanted to receive the contact messages.

 3. Configured Email Template: I created an email template or used an existing one to format the content of the email.
-This template includes the necessary information such as the subject, sender details, and the message content.
+This template includes the necessary information such as the *subject*, *sender* *details*, and the *message content*.

 4. Used the 'Mail' facade: To send the email, I utilized the 'Mail' facade provided by Laravel.
-I invoked the `send` method on the `Mail` facade and passed it an instance of the `ContactMail` class (which represents the email to be sent).
+I invoked the `send` method on the `Mail` facade and passed it an instance of the [ContactMail](#ContactMail) class (which represents the email to be sent).
 The recipient email address is specified through the `MAIL_TO` environment variable.

 By following these steps, I ensured that the email sending process was properly configured and ready to send emails to the desired recipient using the specified mail driver.

+### **ContactMail**

+app\Mail\ContactMail.php:

 ```php
 class ContactMail extends Mailable